-An external KMS, the vCenter Server system, and your ESXi hosts are contributing to the vSphere Virtual Machine Encryption solution.
+Depending on which key provider you use, an external key server, the vCenter Server system, and your ESXi hosts are potentially contributing to the encryption solution.

-vCenter Server requests keys from an external KMS.
-The KMS generates and stores the keys, and passes them to vCenter Server for distribution.
+|Standard key provider||A standard key provider uses vCenter Server to request keys from a key server.
+The key server generates and stores the keys, and passes them to vCenter Server for distribution to the ESXi hosts.|

 You can use the vSphere Client or the vSphere API to add key provider instances to the vCenter Server system.
 If you use multiple key provider instances, all instances must be from the same vendor and must replicate keys.

-|Standard key provider||Only vCenter Server has the credentials for logging in to the KMS.
-Your ESXi hosts do not have those credentials. vCenter Server obtains keys from the KMS and pushes them to the ESXi hosts. vCenter Server does not store the KMS keys, but keeps a list of key IDs.||vCenter Server checks the privileges of users who perform cryptographic operations.|
+|Standard key provider||Only vCenter Server has the credentials for logging in to the key server.
+Your ESXi hosts do not have those credentials. vCenter Server obtains keys from the key server and pushes them to the ESXi hosts. vCenter Server does not store the key server keys, but keeps a list of key IDs.||vCenter Server checks the privileges of users who perform cryptographic operations.|

 You can use the vSphere Client to assign cryptographic operation privileges or to assign the No cryptography administrator custom role to groups of users.
 See Prerequisites and Required Privileges for Encryption Tasks.

 vCenter Server adds cryptography events to the list of events that you can view and export from the vSphere Client Event Console.
 Each event includes the user, time, key ID, and cryptographic operation.